jambonz/jambonz-infrastructure/terraform/jambonz-prod/README.md

-# terraform for a jambonz "standard" system
+# terraform for a jambonz production system

 This terraform configuration generates a jambonz deployment suitable for production.
 It creates a VPC with two public subnets in two availability zones for redundancy.
-Each subnet contains three instances:
+Each subnet contains:

 - an SBC SIP server
 - an SBC media server
-- a feature server

-Each instance is assigned an elastic IP.
+Each of these instances is assigned an elastic IP.

+It also creates an autoscale group of feature servers (initially with a single feature server), and an SNS notification topic to signal lifecycle events when a feature server is terminating due to a scale-in operation.
+Feel free to edit the autoscale group parameters in the AWS console or cli once it has been created.

+### databases

 It also creates an Elasticache redis instance and an Aurora serverless mysql database, along with the necessary security groups.